akdavid/AI_projects/README.md

 ```

 Finally, activate the environment following the console prompt and run `jupyter lab` to use the Notebooks.

+**Note**
+> If you want a single environment for all the projects you can use the  _environment.yml_ file of the main directory.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>